danmackinlay/arpeggiate_by_numbers/info_arch_pitch.md

 * Software development

   * Notably for online visualization of geographic data for the AboutNSW project
-  * and for brader interaction design projects such as the Dubtable.
+  * and for broader interaction design projects such as the Dubtable.

 <iframe src="https://player.vimeo.com/video/22110433?byline=0&portrait=0" width="600" height="337" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-Research interests

-* Sustainability
-* Generative design
-* Sparse regression
-* Stochastic models of point processes
-* stochastic models of recursive systems (trees, formal languages)
-* Statistics of inhomgeneous systems
-* Cross-disciplinary teamwork
-* Applying any of these tools to real-world problems

 Present my research